RangerG/Dataugmenter/docs/detailed_documentation.md

 args.ucr = True
 args.data_dir = "path_to_ucr_dataset"
 ```
+There are already several sample dataset files inside.
+If you need other datasets from UCR Time Series Classification datasets, please download them directly from their official website and place them in the relevant data folder to use them directly.
 ### Custom Datasets

 For custom datasets, ensure the data is in the correct format and specify the file paths: